 Weed management strategies are required for containing existing weed species (e.g. parthenium and other declared plants) and ensuring no new declared plants are introduced to the area.
 Feral animal management strategies and practices should also be addressed.
 The study should develop strategies to ensure that the project does not contribute to increased encroachment of a feral animal species.
 Reference should be made to the local government authority's pest management plan when determining control strategies.
 The strategies for both flora and fauna should be discussed in the main body of the EIS and provided in a working form in a Pest Management Plan as part of the overall EM plan for the project.

-Rehabilitation of disturbed areas should incorporate, where appropriate, provision of nest hollows and ground litter and where the rehabilitation outcome of the EIS includes native vegetation, local indigenous species should be sourced from a local seed bank.
+Rehabilitation of disturbed areas should incorporate, where appropriate, provision of nest hollows and ground litter.